obriencj/obriencj.github.io/content/blog/2023-09-27-migrating-from-octopress-to-pelican.md

 [site-action]: https://github.com/obriencj/obriencj.github.io/blob/master/.github/workflows/pelican.yml

-I'm happy with the theme, the site layout, the minimized content repository, and the ease of use in publishing.
-I've got some hope that I won't need to worry about it just up and breaking if I leave it alone for too long.
+I'm happy with the theme, the site layout, the minimized content repository, and the ease of use in the publishing process.
+I've got some hope that I won't need to worry about it just-up-and-breaking if I leave it alone for too long.

-## Updates
+I'm in the process of trying to turn my story into a more static piece of content describing in-detail how to set up the CI/CD workflow.
+I'd like to think that there is a final most-correct version of this pipeline, and I'm enjoying chasing after it.

+# Changelog

+2023-10-15
+: Fixed some spelling errors.
+Cleaned up the use of different tenses in some parts of the story.
+Corrected tag for modified date in metadata.

+2023-10-04
-* 2023-10-04 - Tried to organize the order of stages to actually match the timeline of the migration.
+: Tried to organize the order of stages to actually match the timeline of the migration.
 I'm so scatter-brained.

+2023-09-27
+: Initial publication